 10 Best Things To Do With Kids On The NSW South Coast

-Our passports might be tucked away but that can't quash our innate need to explore!
-So hit the road for a wondrous journey to discover the hidden gems in your own palatial backyard.
+Our passports might be starting to see the light of day but that can't quash our innate need to explore the hidden gems in our own palatial backyard.
 The NSW South Coast is a treasure trove of natural wonders, incredible outdoor adventures and awesome activities to uncover.

 1. Mogo Wildlife Park

 Just a four-hour drive from Sydney, the historical town of Mogo in Eurobodalla has become increasingly famous for its world-class animal sanctuary, Mogo Wildlife Park.
-This extraordinary conservation park is not only home to Australia's largest collection of endangered and exotic species, with over 2000 creatures, but it also offers a true city escape with its own family camping experience.
+This extraordinary conservation park is not only home to Australia's largest collection of endangered and exotic species, with over 2000 creatures, but it also offers a true city escape with in-house family camping.

 Where: 222 Tomakin Rd, Mogo NSW